Pomerania in the High Middle Ages: Pomeranian expeditions to Scandinavia

 In 1134, Pomeranian troops invaded Denmark and even looted Roskilde, then the Danish capital.
 In 1135, Norwegian Konghelle was attacked and sacked.

 Saxon conquest (1164)

+The Griffin dukes of Pomerania sought Polish support against Germans and Danes, but Poland, weakened due to its fragmentation into smaller principalities after 1138, could not provide it.

 In the West, bishops and dukes of the Holy Roman Empire mounted expeditions to Pomerania.
 Most notable for the further fate of Pomerania are the 1147 Wendish Crusade and the 1164 Battle of Verchen, the Pomeranian dukes became vassals of Henry the Lion, of Saxony.
 Circipania came under control of the Pomeranian dukes at about this time.
 Despite this vassalage, Henry again sieged Demmin in 1177 when he allied with the Danes, but reconciled with the Pomeranian dukes thereafter.